sdleffler/luminance-rs/CONTRIBUTING.md

 ### Commit atomicity

 Your commits should be as atomic as possible.
-That means that if you make a change that touches two different crates, most of the time, you want two commits – for instance one commit for the backend crate and one commit for the interface crate.
+That means that if you make a change that touches two different concepts / has different scopes, most of the time, you want two commits – for instance one commit for the backend crate and one commit for the interface crate.
 There are exceptions, so this is not an absolute rule, but take some time thinking about whether you should split your commits or not.
 Commits which add a feature / fix a bug _and_ add tests at the same time are fine.

+However, here’s a non-comprehensive list of commits considered bad and that will be refused:

+- **Formatting, refactoring, cleaning, linting code in a PR that is not strictly about formatting**.
+If you open a PR to fix a bug, implement a  feature, change configuration, add metadata to the CI, etc. — pretty much anything — but you also format some old code that has nothing to do with your PR, apply a linter’s suggestions (such as `clippy`), remove old code, etc., then I will refuse your commit(s) and ask you to edit your PR.
+- **Too atomic commits**.
+If two commits are logically connected to one another and are small, it’s likely that you want to merge them as a single commit — unless they work on too different parts of your code.
+This is a bit subjective topic, so I won’t be _too picky_ about it, but if I judge that you should split a commit into two or fixup two commits, please don’t take it too personal. :)

+If you don’t know how to write your commits in an atomic maneer, think about how one would revert your commits if something bad happens with your changes — like a big breaking change we need to roll back from very quickly.
+If your commits are not atomic enough, rolling them back will also roll back code that has nothing to do with your changes.

 ### Hygiene